 Ski Lodge Roof House Daggett California

 This home was once an office for a land development company.
-Built around 1926 the building was designed to attract the attention of travelers and to interest them in purchasing lots in the area.
+Built around 1926, the building was designed to attract travelers’ attention and interest them in purchasing lots in the area.
 Location: Corner of National Trails Highway and Daggett-Yermo Road.
 The building appears to be abandoned but is private property.

 20-mule Team Wagon

-20-mule team wagons similar to this one were built at Alf’s Blacksmith Shop in Daggett.
-This 20-mule team wagon is on display at the Borax museum in Death Valley.
+20-mule team wagons similar to this were built at Alf’s Blacksmith Shop in Daggett.
+This 20-mule team wagon is displayed at the Borax Museum in Death Valley.

 Old Dinah Steam Tractor

 Old Dinah is now located at the 20-mule team museum in Death Valley National Park.
-This steam tractor was used for about a year to haul ore from the Calico Mountains to Dagget.
+This steam tractor was used to haul ore from the Calico Mountains to Daggett for about a year.